 I can rent you an unfurnished shack in a village for loads of money.

 There were so many identical, non-personal messages that it felt like a country inhabited by bots.
 After a short while, I knew in advance what people would say when they met me.
-(To be fair, there were two exceptions during the five months in Peru, both of them very intelligent and funny ladies.)
+(To be fair, there were one or two exceptions during the five months in Peru.)

 Hello, this weekend there will be a seminar on PHILOSOPHY AND METHODOLOGY OF INTERNATIONAL LAW.
 It’s free, and if you want to join, I can add you to the list of participants.